Remote/Network Rendering with Podium Server

 This makes it possible render an image from a remote machine using a LAN network, or a cloud-syncing platform as a go-between.

-A simple example might look something like this: A Podium .script is generated from a laptop, synced to a desktop via LAN, and then automatically rendered via Podium Server on the desktop machine.
+A simple example might look something like this: A Podium .script is generated from a laptop, synced to a desktop via LAN, and then automatically rendered via Podium Server on a desktop machine.

 How to use Podium Server over a network:

-The core idea is very simple: Instead of having Podium Server "watch" a local folder, we tell PS to actively monitor any folder that can be shared/synced over a network; this includes LAN workgroup configurations, or services like Google Drive, OneDrive, Dropbox, etc.
+The core idea is very simple: Instead of having Podium Server "watch" a local folder, we tell PS to actively monitor any folder that can be shared/synced over a LAN network; this includes LAN workgroup configurations or domain configurations.
+(Our tests show that if you are using Google Drive, OneDrive, Dropbox for the location of the Watch folder, the rendering can be extremely slow).

 The order that you perform these steps is important, so please read carefully: